-As referenced above the overtime expense is now estimated at \$220,602.85 which is 7.8% of the averaged annual salary of the enforcement officers, supervisors and managers based on the annual hours worked of 1,820 per year.
-This will be to enhance and effectuate the details outlined in this CVSP at an average approximate averaged salary of \$55,455.72.
+As referenced above the overtime expense is estimated at which is 15% of the averaged annual salary of the enforcement officers, supervisors and managers based on the annual hours worked of 1,820 per year.
+This will be to enhance and effectuate the details outlined in this CVSP at an average approximate averaged salary of \$55,455.72 and may include other staff.